unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 objectives:
 - "Explain the importance of splitting the training data"
 - "Use the data splits to plot the training process"
+- "Set the training goal for your deep neural network"
 - "Measure the performance of your deep neural network"
 - "Interpret the training plots to recognize overfitting"
 - "Implement basic strategies to prevent overfitting"